pedromst2000/Tkinter-Recipes-manage-App/README.md

 - `Folder models` contains all the CRUD operations logic of the app (create, read, update, delete) through the communication between the classes and the database.

-- `Folder database` contains the csv files that are used to store the data of the app.
+- `Folder database` contains the txt files that are used to store the data of the app.

 - `Folder assets` contains the icon and the images of the app